Texas appeals judge’s order blocking enforcement of six-week abortion ban

 Six-week abortion bans have been blocked in several other states by federal judges because they are at odds with the Supreme Court’s landmark Roe v.
 Wade decision, which guarantees the right to abortion before viability, usually around 22 to 24 weeks.

-But the Texas law is different because it is not enforced by state officials.
+The Texas law is different because it is not enforced by state officials.
 Instead, it relies on private citizens, who can sue anyone who helps someone in Texas get an abortion.
 The Supreme Court cited that enforcement mechanism when it declined to block the law from taking effect.

 Alito defends letting Texas abortion law take effect, says Supreme Court critics want to intimidate justices

-In his ruling late Wednesday, Pitman — a nominee of President Obama — also took issue with the law’s enforcement mechanism, among other things.
+In his ruling late Wednesday, Pitman — a nominee of President Barack Obama — also took issue with the law’s enforcement mechanism, among other things.

 Instead of directly banning abortion after the six-week limit, Pitman said, the state had contrived a “transparent statutory scheme” that allows citizens with no connection to the person seeking an abortion to interfere with a constitutional right through the state’s judicial system.